steinwurf/bunny-bone/README.rst

 Using the python library `gatt <https://github.com/getsenic/gatt-python>`_ the readings are received and written to a file.

-The project is very specialized but may be a good example for working with BLE.
+The project is very specialized but may be a good example for working with BLE, Simblee, and Python.

 Usage
 -----